JamesStratford/kaggle-titanic/README.md

 # Titanic Kaggle Competition

-This is my first entry and attempt in a Kaggle competiion using the Titanic survival dataset.
+This is my first entry and attempt in a Kaggle competition using the Titanic survival dataset.

 My submission ranked #840 in the world with a accuracy score of 0.79425.